-Following the end of the American Revolutionary War (19 Apr 1775-14 Jan 1784), Henry married Catherine in Baltimore County, Maryland.
+Following the end of the American Revolutionary War (19 April 1775-14 January 1784), Henry married Catherine in Baltimore County, Maryland.
 Catherine was a Lutheran and Henry was German Reformed.
-The church they attended was called Zion and it was a union church.
+The church they attended was called Zion and was a union church.
 Both the Lutherans and the Reformed used the same building.
-The births and christenings of their first five children were recorded at this church: Jacob born 15 June 1786 and christened 30 July 1786; Elizabeth born 4 September 1787 and christened 31 October 1787; twins Heinrich Thomas “Henry” and Johannes “John” born 27 February 1789 and christened 26 April 1789; and Barbara E. born 29 October 1792 and christened after 29 October 1792.
+The births and christenings of their first five children were recorded at this church: Jacob born 15 June 1786 and christened 30 July 1786, Elizabeth born 4 September 1787 and christened 31 October 1787, twins Henrich “Henry” and Johannes “John” born 27 February 1789 and christened 26 April 1789, and Barbara born 29 October 1792 and christened after 29 October 1792.7

 After Joseph was born, James’ parents must have decided that fourteen was enough.
 The oldest of their brood were beginning to have a look around at possible spouses in preparation for marrying and starting families of their own.
-Before the 1820 census five marriages took place and two of James’ sisters had illegitimate children:
+Before the 1820 census, six marriages took place and two of James’ sisters had illegitimate children:

-Barbary RUPE created a bit of a scandal by giving birth to a male bastard child on the 20th day of November 1815.
-Barbary signed a statement on the 25th day of July 1816 that it was George PETERMAN who got her with child.
-They did not marry.
+◉ Barbary RUPE created a bit of a scandal by giving birth to a male bastard child on 20 November 1815.
+Barbary signed a statement on 25 July 1816 that George PETERMAN got her with a child.
+They did not marry.17

-Mary “Polly” ROOP had a daughter abt.
-1818.
-Per the daughter’s marriage record her father was a DOBBINS.
+◉ Mary “Polly” ROOP had a daughter in about 1818.
+Per the daughter’s marriage record her father was L. DOBBINS.18

 One would think with so many children marrying Henry’s household would be shrinking.
 This was not the case as his two unmarried daughters and their children remained in the home.
 James was twelve in 1820 and may have been responsible for chores that his older married brothers once took care of.
 His single brothers Henry 31 and Samuel 18 were living at home and may have taken James along when they went hunting or worked their father’s land.